 His purple wings flit once across thy smile.

-Worse uses personification here to embody the force of love into a being with brightly colored wings that is capable of moving around as a bird.
+Wilde uses personification here to embody the force of love into a being with brightly colored wings that is capable of moving around like a bird.

 Ay! though the gorgèd asp of passion feed